 The update enables the new ‘Material Design Browser UI’ in Chrome Canary by default across the mentioned operating systems.
 The new set of changes includes a refreshed Material Design address bar, tweaked tab shape, and tab colors, single tab mode, tab strip coloring, pinned tabs, alert indicators, and Omnibox suggestion icons.

-Among operating systems, macOS is yet to receive the ‘enable by default’ feature, but XDA Developers says that new update can be enabled on Mac devices with an experimental flag.
-If you are using an Apple device, then you can set an experimental flag by refreshing the link, and then enabling the new Chrome features.
+Among operating systems, macOS is yet to receive the ‘enable by default’ feature, but XDA Developers says that a new update can be enabled on Mac devices with an experimental flag.
+If you are using an Apple device, then you can set an experimental flag by refreshing the link and then enabling the new Chrome features.

 Stay tuned to follow the development of the redesigning, and a possible release date of the entire update for the main Chrome browser, which might come by the end of the year!